North Carolina power outages could last days after shootings - NewsBreak

 North Carolina power outages could last days after shootings

-Across Moore County southwest of Raleigh on Monday, businesses handed out free food or coffee and businesses without internet conducted transactions in cash.
+Across Moore County southwest of Raleigh on Monday, businesses handed out free food or coffee, temporary stop signs were erected at intersections where traffic lights went dark and businesses without internet conducted transactions in cash.
 One local economic official described the area known for its golf courses and local pottery as “eerily quiet” at a time of year when businesses are normally full of tourists and holiday shoppers.
-County schools were closed.
+County schools were also closed, and a 9 p.m.-5 a.m. countywide curfew was in place.

-Traffic lights were out throughout the county.
-Drivers treated intersections as four-way stops, which caused some traffic in places such as downtown Carthage.
-A consistent hum of honks could be heard as people signaled to each other when they should go at each nonfunctional traffic light.
-Many local businesses and restaurants displayed “Closed” signs in the windows and had empty parking lots.

-Kalai and Christine Balutski of Pinebluff sat under a heater Monday morning drinking warm beverages at the Red’s Corner food truck lot in Southern Pines.
-The couple has been without power since 7 p.m.
-Saturday and said they have been driving to restaurants in the next county over to eat warm meals and watch football while they wait for updates.

 Meanwhile, federal, state and local authorities were undertaking a massive investigation of what's being described as a serious attack on critical infrastructure.
 Utility officials said it could take until Thursday to restore all power.